-I chose to launch my blog with bastila because; first, of all the Moroccan dishes, it is one of my favourite and I think - generally speaking - everyone LOVES bastila.
-Second, because bastila usually requires a fairly long preparation and doing it for the blog felt like a big deal back then.
+I chose to launch my blog with bastila because; first, of all the Moroccan dishes, it is one of my favourites and I think - generally speaking - everyone LOVES bastila.
+Second, because bastila usually requires a fairly long preparation time and doing it for the blog felt like a big deal back then.
 So I chose it mainly to challenge myself.

 Bastila is the most famous Moroccan dish and it has been adapted by many chefs internationally; chefs often choose to substitute chicken with duck but they also add their own magical twist to this Moroccan classic.

 The first time I decided to make an “untraditional” bastila I chose to add lemon zest and use pistachios instead of the almonds, the result tasted so good!
 It brought the traditional bastila to a whole new level, I loved it.
 Actually, everyone did!

 The recipe I am sharing with you today is the final version of my modern bastila.
 On top of changing the ingredients, I also tried to find a way to make the recipe much faster because time and convenience matter.

 I usually buy roast chicken or turkey to make this recipe but I am sure many of you will end up with a lot of turkey or chicken leftover and this dish in my opinion is the best way to make the best out of your poultry leftovers.
 I chose to make it with puff pastry instead of filo because filo is more delicate and requires more attention and time.
 And really, puff pastry tastes just as good.

 Take your taste buds on a Moroccan adventure and try this delicious fragrant bastila!!

 Happy holiday season!! xxx

 Quick Pistachio, Lemon Zest and Ras El Hanout Bastila – Or How to Make the Best Out of Your Poultry Left Overs